anrputina/ICT4SS-Building/README.md

 	- Each System uses different methods from the same classes

 - Configuration
-	-All the parameters for all the systems for both core and client
+	- All the parameters for all the systems for both core and client